cesar-garay/herodigitalTest/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 This command will bring up the angular cli server and a node mock server.

+## Test Notes

+I decided to change the error message because there was a color contrast error related to accessibility requirements.